hamk-gamedev-19a/petrikuittinen-bin/readme.md

 Example scripts by Petri Kuittinen
 Using Bash and Python.
-Also some C program code and example makefile.
+Also some C program code and an example makefile.